 - It may draw some of their party away to render aid to the injured.

 - It may deter others from pursuing or at least delay them or slow them down.

-But note: Always take into consideration the fact that if you injure yourself and/or others, you may be held accountable.
+NOTE: Always take into consideration the fact that if you injure yourself and/or others, you may be held accountable.

 In all of these, the best plan is always to have a plan and plan to survive with honor.
 Decide on what you value most and how far you are willing to go to protect that.
 Determine what courses of action you are willing to live with and stand by, should you ever be called to account for yourself and your deeds.
-If you do your best to do your best by others, you will always be able to hold your head high, when all said and done.
+If you do your best to do your best by others, you will always be able to hold your head high, when all is said and done.

 Four Perimeter Principles

 This is based on another assumption of training.
 Training comes in many forms, but primarily it is as simple as planning a response and practicing it.
 Whether you are alone, with family or others, your plan must incorporate everyone, regardless of their active or passive roles.
 Even passive people can become complications if their actions are not coordinated and controlled.

 Plan your response and respond to your plan

 How much and how often you rehearse your plan and actions is a preference of preparedness.
 But the key to any alarm, is to have a response.
 The key to having a response is to have a plan.
 The key to any plan is to practice implementation.
 More rehearsals mean better execution.
 As you practice, you find yourself going through “what if” scenarios and in this way, you find gaps in your plan and holes in your defense and can take steps to compensate for those weaknesses.
 Rehearsals make you aware of flaws so that, if you can remedy them, you can mentally war game through potential responses while you’re not under stress and duress.
 In this way, half the battle is already won before it’s begun.
 And always reverse your point of view in training so you can see yourself as a target.